 An NSF-funded program was awarded to the Chicago Botanic Garden to provide research training for ten students over ten-week periods for the summers 2015-2017.

-This program is a collaboration between Northwestern University and the Chicago Botanic Garden.
-PBC fosters an academic and research environment that allows students to gain experience, skills, and knowledge to become scholars, leaders, and practitioners in plant biology and conservation.
+This program is a collaboration between The Chicago Botanic Garden (CBG) and Northwestern University Graduate Program in Plant Biology and Conservation (PBC).
+The CBG with its world-renowned plant collections and displays, is one of the country's most visited public gardens and a preeminent center for learning and scientific research.
+The 385-acre Garden features 26 display gardens and four natural areas, uniquely situated on nine islands surrounded by lakes.
+The PBC fosters an academic and research environment that allows students to gain experience, skills, and knowledge to become scholars, leaders, and practitioners in plant biology and conservation.
 The curriculum provides a foundation in plant ecology, evolution, and biology as well as applied plant conservation theory and methods.

 REU Site: Plant Biology & Conservation Research Experiences for Undergraduates - From Genes to Ecosystems.
 (Supported by NSF awards DBI-0353752, DBI-0648972, DBI-1062675 and DBI-1461007)